Reusing semiconductor lithography systems to reduce waste

-Nikon conducts initiatives to reuse products and materials, reduce the use of new resources as much as possible, and help create a resource-circulating society.
-As part of these efforts, Nikon is promoting the reuse of semiconductor lithography equipment to reduce waste.
+Nikon conducts initiatives to reuse products and materials, reduce the use of new resources as much as possible, and help realize a resource-circulating society.
+As part of these efforts, Nikon is promoting the reuse of semiconductor lithography systems to reduce waste.

 Shifting from disposal to recycling resources

 In the past, society tended to use and then dispose of the waste created by the vast amount of resources it consumed.
 Today, however, people are cutting down on the waste they generate and reducing new resource consumption by reusing products and materials.
 Corporations, too, are expected to contribute to these efforts to create a greener society.
-Accordingly, Nikon promotes such environmental initiatives, and has set the goal of realizing a resource-circulating society in its Long-term Environmental Vision.
+Accordingly, Nikon has set the goal of realizing a resource-circulating society in its Long-term Environmental Vision and promotes environmental initiatives.

-The 3Rs of reducing, recycling and reusing is an integral part of this approach.
-Nikon proactively engages the 3Rs of (1) reusing products and materials, (2) reducing the amount of waste from manufacturing and sales through innovative solutions and (3) recylcing waste matter to be used as resources.
+The 3Rs of reducing, recycling and reusing are an integral part of this approach.
+Nikon proactively engages the 3Rs of (1) reusing products and materials, (2) reducing the amount of waste from manufacturing and sales through innovative solutions and (3) recycling waste materials to be used as resources.

 Reselling semiconductor lithography systems and refurbishing their lenses